-The statutes establishing the Board require submission of an annual budget to the City estimating the sum of money necessary to operate the Department in the ensuing year.
-The City considers the Board's submission as part of its budget process and oftentimes provides a different, generally lesser amount.
-In addition, the Missouri State Legal Expense Fund provides supplemental funding to cover some risk management costs for judgments resulting from lawsuits against members of the Board or law enforcement officers, and the Board receives other self-generated revenues to support appropriations.
+The statutes establishing the Board require submission of an annual budget to the City estimating the sum of money necessary to operate the Department.
+The City considers the Board's submission as part of its budget process.
+In addition, the Missouri State Legal Expense Fund provides supplemental funding to cover some risk management costs for settlements and judgments resulting from lawsuits against members of the Board or law enforcement officers, and the Board receives other self-generated revenues to support appropriations.

-As stated earlier, the Department is dependent on the City for most of its funding and any discussion of next year activity needs to focus on City operations.
-For the fiscal year beginning May 1, 2017, City general revenues will fund \$216,279 for the Department, an increase of \$6,568 or 3.1%.
-This increase restores amounts previously provided by budget amendments, and the balance covers pay, health, and pension increases.
-In next year's budget, non-City funding sources support costs of \$26,736, an increase of \$3,623 attributable mostly to more grant funding.
-The Department's operating budget is 3.9% and represents 21.5% of City governmental funds, compared to 21.8% last year.
-Personnel costs represent 86.2% of the Department budget.
+As stated earlier, the Department is dependent on the City for primarily all of its funding and any discussion of next year's activity needs to focus on the Department's and the City's operations.
+For the fiscal year beginning May 1, 2018, City general revenues will fund \$221,439,427 for the Department, an increase of \$5,160,261 or 2.4%.
+This increase covers pay, health, and pension increases.
+In next year's budget, non-City funding sources support costs of \$26,669,438, a decrease of \$66,059 attributable primarily to less grant funding.
+The Department's operating budget increased 2.2% over the prior year and represents 21.7% of City's governmental funds budgets, compared to 21.5% last year.
+Personnel costs represent 87.6% of the Department budget.